Isabelle-123/yogasyster.github.io/README.md

 ## 🗄️ Tech stack

-The site has frontend and a backend.
-For the backend I have used Nodemailer to send messages to a mail.
+The site has frontend (React) and a backend (Node.js).
+For the backend I also use Nodemailer to send messages to a mail.

-- React (Functional and class components, Hooks, Routes)
+- React (Functional and class components, Hooks, Routes, Code Splitting)
 - Styled Components
 - Flexbox
 - Express